Chrisjuunor/movie-reservation-system/readme.md

 OR
 `npm run dev` to run the project in watch mode.

-All the endpoints are laid out in their respective router files, I recommend checking out with an API tester (like postman or insomnia)
+All the endpoints are laid out in their respective router files, I recommend checking out with an API tester (like Postman or Insomnia)

 ## Contributing